Convertible Cars That Only A Mother Could Love

 Who would have thought that a 300bhp hatchback that was capable of 0-62mph in around 5 seconds could be such a terrible car?
 Subaru did.
 The saddest part is that this car drove perfectly well until someone hacked the roof off; leaving the metal roof support bars stood awkwardly in place.

-If you want to get your hands on a convertible you will be proud of - rather than one you wouldn’t be seen dead in - visit V12 Sports and Classics today and check out all our used cars.
+If you want to get your hands on a convertible you will be proud of - rather than one you wouldn’t be seen dead in - visit V12 Sports and Classics today and check out all our certified pre owned cars.